shellywanamaker/shellywanamaker.github.io/_posts/2017-04-05-April-Goalz.md

   * Develop rough draft of Results section for DNR project

 ### April Goals:  lots to accomplish this month!
+  * NSF:
+    * Complete activites report
+    * Determine if I should go "on tenure" next year - what are the alternatives?
+    * Consider appropriate timeline for applying for GRIP or GROW
+    * Follow up with Marilyn about accepting Hyman & FHL funding for the Comparative Embryology course
   * Proteomic project:
     * Meet with Proteomics project collaborators to discuss next steps
     * De-multiplex .raw files